lytyler/hello-world/README.md

 This repository is for practicing the GitHub flow.

-I am a homeshcolng mom of six trying to become a data analyst.
+I am a homeschooling mom of six trying to become a data analyst.
 I studied engineering and have recently been working part-time as a tutor.